EoghanDelaney/pands-project/README.md

     <img src='images/graphs/4_dotplot_matrix.PNG'/>
 </p>

-The above graphs give us a visual depiction of what is shown in the tables and describe images in section 2.2.
-We can focus on graph number one Petal Length the setosa, according to the describe function has a mean petal length of 1.434cm with a standard deviation of 0.174.
-The max and min are 1.9cm & 1cm respectively and this is clearly shown on the graph.
+The above graphs give us a visual depiction of what is shown in the tables and ***describe()*** images in section 2.2.
+We can focus on graph number one, Petal Length the *Setosa* according to the describe function has a mean petal length of 1.434cm with a standard deviation of 0.174cm.
+The max and min are 1.9cm & 1cm respectively and this is clearly shown on the graph, as the range is between one and two.
+Using graph four Sepal width as the second example we can concentrate graph initaly - looking at Versiolor in orange we see the range between 2cm and 3.5cm however the group is weigthed more twards the 3cm mark.
+We can now look at the
 # 3. Findings

+#### Dataset

+#### Insight into the Iris dataset

+#### Programming

+#### Key learnings
+ - __Ipython__ -
+I used ipython as a key learning tool.
+Ipthyon enabled data manipulation at an instant level.
+I found type function **type()** powerful.
+Whenever I incountered any issue/error I i applied the type function and then inturn googles the outcome I was looking for.

+ - __GitHub__ - Github and Markdown language was a key part of this project and this has given me a much stronger insight into how both work.
+I inclountered a number of errors and was able to solve them.
+After completing this project I fell allot more comfomratable using put Github and Mardown language.

+ - __Pandas__ -
+ - __Seaborn__ -
+ - __Ski-learn__ -

+It is clear that with one google search a wealth of knowledge relating to the Fishers Iris dataset can be found.
+The key acumen from this assigement is how to approch a dataset without any prior knowledge of it.
+Firstly you must understand what and how the dataset is made up.
+This in turn can help you extract what you want from it.
 # 4. Potential Progression